AvChilds/stock_market_analysis_prediction/README.md

 ## Getting Started

 All of our coding was done in **Jupyter Notebooks**.
-You may wish to read the project documentation "cfgDSGroup5_Project_Documentation-Stock_Analysis_Prediction.pdf" to gain an overview of the project prior exploring and running the source code.
+You may wish to read the project documentation "Project_Documentation-Stock_Analysis_Prediction.pdf" to gain an overview of the project prior exploring and running the source code.

 ### 1. Install and required Python modules
 * Make sure you have Python 3.7+ installed, then in your terminal run, install the require python modules and libraries by using the following sample code: